Singularity resolution in gravitational collapse: Nature of the ultra high density region

 \section{Nature of the ultra high density region}

-To check the nature of this strong gravity region as far as its visibility is concerned, we have to investigate the formation of trapped surfaces around the singularity.
+To check the nature of the strong gravity region formed due to gravitational collapse, as far as its visibility is concerned, we have to investigate the formation of trapped surfaces around the singularity.
 Trapped surfaces do not form at time $t$ if

 This ensures the positivity of the expansion scalar of the outgoing null geodesic congruence, which in our case is given by

 We can hence conclude from Eq.(\ref{visibilitycondition}) that for a given $r_c$ (where $r_c$ is the largest comoving radius of the collapsing cloud) when the redefined time $a$ becomes zero, $\theta_{l}>0$ if